ANAct: Adaptive Normalization for Activation Functions: Experiments

 We show the block for normalized activation function and unnormalized version in Appendix.

 As the result shown in Table \ref{tab:ResNet50-CIFAR100} and \ref{tab:ResNet50-tiny-imagenet}, NSwish outperforms Swish by nontrivial 1.4\% at least on Tiny ImageNet and 1.2\% on CIFAR-100.
 And NReLU outperforms ReLU by 1.1\% at least on Tiny ImageNet and 1.0\% on CIFAR-100.
-At the same time, the total number of trainable parameters for unnormalized activation function is 23705252, whereas the number for normalized version is 23690053 which is 15199 less than the unnormalized ones.
+At the same time, the total number of trainable parameters of the normalized model is 15K fewer than the unnormalized one.